-Planning - Employees plan for long and short term goals such as the target population to be served, admission and discharge criteria, funding, equipment and space needed and coordination or services required with community agencies.
-These functions are accomplished through close coordination with the area Developmental Disabilities Director or Specialist.
+Planning - Employees plan for long and short term goals such as the target population to be served, admission and discharge criteria, funding, equipment and space needed and coordination of services required with community resources.
+In situations where there are multiple sites, this may involve dealing with more than one local governing body.
+These functions are accomplished through close coordination with the Area Developmental Disabilities Director of Specialist.

-Organizing and Directing - Employees make changes in staffing patterns and class assignments in order to adhere to State Day Care, Mental Health and Department of Public Instruction standards, as well as changes in program emphasis and target populations being served.
+Organizing and Directing - Employees make changes in staffing patterns, class assignments, and class structures between centers in order to adhere to State Day Care, Mental Health, and Department of Public Instruction standards, as well as changes in program emphasis and target populations being served.
 This may require adjusting or revising admission schedules.

-Budgeting-Employees work with the Area Developmental Disabilities Director/Specialist in developing the fiscal year budget by recommending any changes needed from the previous year.
+Budgeting-Employees work with the Area Developmental Disabilities Director/ Specialist in developing the fiscal year budget by recommending any changes needed from the previous year.
 Employees monitor the budget and make adjustments from one line item to another with the approval of the supervisor and the finance officer.
-Work may involve developing grant proposals for federal monies.
+Work may involve developing grant proposals for federal monies and negotiating contracts with local education agencies.